 Learn how to administer and interpret diagnostic reading assessments for adult learners, how to build individual reading profiles, and how to use this information to plan effective evidence-based reading instruction (EBRI).
-This course will include how to remotely conduct a diagnostic reading interview, including the background questionnaire and assessments of Word Reading, Oral Vocabulary, and Oral Reading Fluency.
+This course will include how to remotely conduct a diagnostic reading assessment, including the background questionnaire and assessments of Word Reading, Oral Vocabulary, and Oral Reading Fluency.

-Please note: STAR-trained practitioners do not need to take this course, but can choose to do so as a refresher.
+STAR-trained practitioners do not need to take this course, but can choose to do so as a refresher.

 - ELA teachers

 - Program staff involved with assessing the reading levels of adult learners

 - Anyone wishing to fulfill the prerequisite for further EBRI PD offerings

 EBRI: Diagnostic Assessments of Reading focuses on diagnostic assessment of adult learners' reading strengths and instructional needs.
 The strategies presented will also help students who are struggling or who have learning challenges.